Some fear that robots and Artificial Intelligence will steal our jobs.

 Will UBI cause problems that we can’t anticipate or create more conflict than it resolves?

 Can governments react quickly enough, given the pace of innovation and automation in tech?
 Is it actually a solution to technological unemployment?
-Or will we still have to go through a turbulent, violent period as we redistribute our labor in a world of robots and AI?
+Or will we still have to go through a turbulent, violent period as we redistribute our labor in a world of robotics and artificial intelligence?

 At minimum, I believe that with decreased costs of living, UBI will be one of many tools empowering self-actualization at scale – more people will be able to follow their passions, be more creative, and spend more time on higher-order, personally fulfilling tasks.